agathoklisx/libved/README.md

   The :diffbuf command gives the focus to this same buffer.

-  Another usage of this feature is when quiting normally (without forcing).
+  Another usage of this feature is when quiting normally (without forcing) and the buffer has been modified.
   In that case a dialog (below) presents some options:

     "[bufname] has been modified since last change